cultureandempire/cultureandempire.github.io/README.md

 > Brian: I'm not the Messiah!
 > Arthur: I say you are, lord, and I should know...
 I've followed a few.

 Let's start with the overall process.
-It is very similar to how we built an online community, except we take the tools from “New Digital Cities” and turn the dials down to absolute zero: insane rules, arbitrary authority, no freedom, and so on.
+It is very similar to how we built an on-line community, except we take the tools from “New Digital Cities” and turn the dials down to absolute zero: insane rules, arbitrary authority, no freedom, and so on.

 Every gang starts with a charismatic founder and some promise of salvation.
 The founder is a middle-aged, decent looking bandit who has been playing ping-pong with people since he could hold a bat.
 By the time he is forty, he has collected a small cloud of dedicated followers, and more importantly, he has attracted one or two fellow bandits -- less handsome, and harder-working -- who smell an opportunity.
 These are the ones who will build the cloud up to something big.

-The market curve applies to the bandit's gang just as it does for online communities, and indeed the two are hard to distinguish at the start.
+The market curve applies to the bandit's gang just as it does for on-line communities, and indeed the two are hard to distinguish at the start.
 The first to join the cloud are the fanatics, who know the Messiah when they see him.
 Then come the pioneers, the early adopters, the mass market, the late adopters, and finally, the stragglers.
 Let's face it: if you're converting to Catholicism today, you are a straggler.

 The first marketing wave goes out to people who are somewhat disconnected already.
 They have some issues.
 The bandits whisper stories about imaginary enemies and conspiracies and this draws in the low-hanging fruit, those with paranoia and other vulnerabilities.
 Then the bandits create a dichotomy between "them versus us" that targets the next slice of the market.
 Then they switch to the "Everyone is doing it, you should, too" argument to catch the mass market.
 Finally, they use "If you aren't with us, you are against us" to catch the late adopters.